arvindrajnaidu/maineffect/README.md

-# Maineffect - [Beta]
+# Maineffect
 ## Testing so bold, it does not require anything.

 Maineffect enables you to write tests faster by helping you easily isolate the test execution path.
-Instead of requiring modules and their dependencies, Maineffect "parses" the module to test into it's [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) representation.
+Instead of requiring modules and their dependencies, Maineffect "parses" the module under test into it's [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) representation.

 From there on it one can traverse the tree to **find** functions they intend to test.
 Private functions, class methods and just about anything can be tested this way.

-### Warning
-This is not production ready at this point.
-Will be releasing a more stable version depending on feedback.

 ### Demo